geekymeeky/JS-games/README.md

 <h2>Introduction🤩</h2>

-<p>JS-games is an exciting web application which keeps you updated of the Javascript based fun games, lightens up your mood
-by letting you enjoy the addictive games, and provides an amazing visualisation.</p>
+<p>JS-games is an exciting web application that keeps you updated on Javascript-based fun games, lightens up your mood by letting you enjoy the addictive games, and provides an amazing visualization.</p>

 <h2>Features✨</h2>
 <ul>
- <li>User Friendly Interface</li>
+ <li>User-Friendly Interface</li>
- <li>Efficient and time saving</li>
+ <li>Efficient and time-saving</li>
  <li>Minimal requirements needed</li>
  <li>Accessible from anywhere and anytime</li>
  <li>Eligible for all age groups</li>